Nine police among 17 hurt in illegal fireworks blast in Los Angeles

 “Some of the fireworks were being stored in our bomb squad trailer as a precautionary measure.
 Unknown at this time what caused the explosion,” the LAPD said on Twitter.

-Los Angeles City News Service (CNS), ABC News and television station KCAL-TV reported that the blast was triggered when police attempted to safely detonate a portion of the explosives.
+Los Angeles City News Service (CNS), ABC News and television station KCAL-TV reported that the blast occurred when police attempted to safely detonate a portion of the explosives.

+ABC News also reported that one person, Arturo Cejas, 27, a resident of the home where police found the fireworks, was arrested on charges of possessing a destructive device.

 Video footage carried on KCAL-TV showed a bomb squad tractor-trailer truck blown apart in a fireball that overturned a nearby parked car and set off alarms in the neighborhood.